 Union Home Minister Amit Shah in Rajya Sabha on Aug 5, 2019.
 (Photo: IANS/RSTV)

-New Delhi: Union Home Minister Amit Shah on Monday proposed to scrap Article 370 of the Constitution which gives special status to Jammu and Kashmir and said the state will be split into two Union Territories: Jammu and Kashmir with an Assembly and Ladakh without one.
+New Delhi: Union Home Minister Amit Shah on Monday made it clear that it was wrong to say that Article 370 of the Constitution linked Jammu and Kashmir with India.

 "Opposition leaders are saying that Article 370 brought Jammu and Kashmir to India.
 But the fact is that the Maharaja Hari Singh signed on October 27, 1947 (the Instrument of Accession) while Article 370 came into existence in 1949.